ShookLyngs/test-lnd-fee-url/README.md

-# Test LND `fee.url`
+# Test: `fee.url` option in LND

-A serverless functions project for testing the `fee.url` configuration in LND.
+A serverless function project for testing the `fee.url` option in LND.
 The functions are deployed on `Vercel`: https://test-lnd-fee-url.vercel.app.

 ## APIs